 Jeff Evans has broken down the SPC tornado data into table of tornadoes by state for three decades ending in 2009.

-NOTE: NCDC tornado data is not for whole tornadoes, but for county-segments; and there are still some incorrect county codings or other errors as documented by Doug Speheger of NWS Norman."
+NOTE: NCEI tornado data is not for whole tornadoes, but for county-segments; and there are still some incorrect county codings or other errors as documented by Doug Speheger of NWS Norman."

 - Interactive Online Severe Weather Database (Database), National Climatic Data Center